S. H. Ebrahimnazhad Rahbari

 MSc in Theoretical Physics (2005) from the Tehran UniversitySupervisors: Prof. Mohammad Nouri-Zonoz, Prof. Sohrab Rahvar.

-Employment:Korea Institute for Advanced Study, Research Fellow, 2015-date.
+Employment:Korea Institute for Advanced Study, Assistant Professor, 2017-date.
+Korea Institute for Advanced Study, Research Fellow, 2015-2017.
 Aazarbaijan University, Assistant Professor, 2010-2015.
 Max-Planck Institute for Dynamics and Self-organization, Postdoctoral Fellow, 2009.

 Tel.: (+)82 2958 - 2528